oktonion/PhWidgets-lib/README.md

 or in case you need a raw access to resource:
 ```
- // you can use Pt_ARG_TEXT_STRING instead of Label::Arguments::text_string btw
 const char *text = label.resource.argument[Label::Arguments::text_string].get(); //a little bit excessive syntax, so may change
 ```